 4. Emerson Hancock, RHP, University of Georgia

 In his first 10 starts last season, Hancock allowed just eight runs.
 A lat injury knocked him out for two weeks, but his numbers still looked mighty good at season's end: a 1.99 ERA with just 20 earned runs allowed in 14 starts.
 He struck out 97 and walked only 18.
 Mayo's projection has Hancock going to the Mariners with the No. 6 pick.

 5. Nick Gonzales, SS/2B, New Mexico State University

 The MVP of last summer's wood-bat Cape Cod League, Gonzales can hit.
 He put up insane numbers as a sophomore, with a .432 batting average, a .532 on-base percentage and a bonkers 1.305 OPS.
 In the small sample size that was the 16 games he got to play as a junior, he was even more ridiculous, getting on base at a .610 clip and homering 12 times in 16 games to contribute to a mind-scrambling 1.765 OPS.
-The White Sox might not want to hold out hope of landing him and should instead be fearful of where he ends up: Mayo's got him going to the division-rival Royals at No. 4.
+Cubs fans might not want to hold out hope of Gonzales landing on the North Side: Mayo's got him going to the Royals at No. 4.

 6. Garrett Mitchell, OF, University of California-Los Angeles

 He's big, he's strong, he's fast, he plays center field.
 Sounds like the kind of guy a lot of big league clubs would want to mold into a star.
 Mitchell had 12 triples, 41 RBIs and 18 stolen bases in 62 games as a sophomore last year for the Bruins and a .984 OPS that will make anyone pay attention.
 But he didn't hit that many homers, and that's why Mayo has him all the way down at No. 17 in his mock draft.

 7. Zac Veen, OF, Spruce Creek High School (Florida)